Xihua Gate

-Xihuamen, Xihua Gate, or the West Prosperity Gate, is the western entrance to the Forbidden City in Beijing, China.
-It is situated just south of the complex’s west wall.
+Xihuamen or Xihua Gate is the western entrance to the Forbidden City in Beijing, China.
+It is situated just south of the complex's west wall.

 History

 History of Ming and Qing Dynasties

-Xihuamen was originally constructed in 1420, during the 18th year of the Yongle Emperor’s reign in the Ming Dynasty.
+Xihuamen was originally constructed in 1420, during the 18th year of the Yongle Emperor's reign in the Ming Dynasty.

 Just outside the gate lies Xiyuan, the imperial garden.
 During the Qing Dynasty, emperors and empresses frequently exited the Forbidden City through Xihuamen when visiting Xiyuan or traveling to other gardens in the western suburbs.
-In 1751, the 16th year of Emperor Qianlong’s reign, a grand celebration was held for the Empress Dowager’s 60th birthday.
-Later, in 1790—the 55th year of Qianlong’s reign—Emperor Qianlong marked his 80th birthday with similarly lavish festivities.
+In 1751, the 16th year of Emperor Qianlong's reign, a grand celebration was held for the Empress Dowager's 60th birthday.
+Later, in 1790—the 55th year of Qianlong's reign—Emperor Qianlong marked his 80th birthday with similarly lavish festivities.
 The route from Xihuamen, passing through Xizhimen to Haidian, was lined with lanterns and decorations.
 Colorful tents were erected and musical performances staged in advance to honor the occasion.

-On July 18, 1813 (the 18th year of the Jiaqing Emperor’s reign), the Jiaqing Emperor departed with his entourage for a hunting expedition at the Mulan Paddock, located north of Chengde.
+On July 18, 1813 (the 18th year of the Jiaqing Emperor's reign), the Jiaqing Emperor departed with his entourage for a hunting expedition at the Mulan Paddock, located north of Chengde.
 In September of the same year, the Tianli Sect, led by Lin Qing, Li Wencheng, and Feng Keshan, launched an uprising against the Qing Dynasty.
-On October 8, 1813 (the 15th day of the eighth lunar month), Lin Qing dispatched Chen Shuang and others to launch simultaneous attacks on Donghuamen (the East Prosperity Gate) and Xihuamen (the West Prosperity Gate) of the Forbidden City—an event later known as the “Guiyou Rebellion.”
+On October 8, 1813 (the 15th day of the eighth lunar month), Lin Qing dispatched Chen Shuang and others to launch simultaneous attacks on Donghuamen (the East Prosperity Gate) and Xihuamen (the West Prosperity Gate) of the Forbidden City—an event later known as the "Guiyou Rebellion."